Apply eVisa

 • No currency exchange controls

-Djibouti’s economy is service-driven, with key opportunities in:
+Djibouti’s economy is primarily service-driven, with strong opportunities in the following:

 Sector